infrahq/infra/README.md

-  login       Login to an Infra server logout      Log out of an Infra server server      Run the infra server install     Install infra-engine on a target server
+  login       Login to an Infra server logout      Log out of an Infra server server      Run the infra server install     Install infra-engine on a target Kubernetes cluster

 Flags:
   -h, --help   help for infra